 The Office of Disability Services coordinates academic accommodations for students with mental, physical and developmental disabilities.
 This office requires certain documentation from a medical or mental health provider in order to offer various accommodations to students.
 Such academic accommodations may include extra time on tests and quizzes, an isolated testing room for a quieter and less distracting environment, preferential seating in the front row of the classroom, and note-taking assistance, among other modifications.
 Request for disability services forms are available through this office or download them from this website.
-If and when a student’s application is approved, the Office of Disability Services will provide the student with a letter for their instructors, and a letter will also be sent to faculty notifying them of the accommodations.
+If and when a student’s application is approved, the Office of Disability Services will provide the student with a letter for their instructors.
 While it is ultimately the student’s responsibility to ensure they have received the adjustments they need in the classroom, this office is the first point of contact for all students with disabilities and will try to ensure that every qualified person who needs reasonable accommodations on campus can get them.

 Forms and Documents

 Please note that all forms, including the Request for Disability Services Form, should only be filled out by the student.
 While students may allow their parents or guardians to help them, students should not have anyone else (including their medical or mental health providers) fill out the forms on their behalf.
 Separate documentation from licensed evaluators and treatment providers is required to support a student’s application and to verify any health conditions (see General Guidelines for more information).